sitek94/learning-journal/_posts/2020-11-15-Visualization.md

 ## Habit tracking app

-Most of the day I have been experimenting with nino.rocks charts.
+Most of the day I have been experimenting with nivo.rocks charts.
 I've been playing around in codesandbox to get to know how to implement these charts in my app.
 Then I also had to figure out how to convert data from the database so that it is usable for visualization.

 By the end of the day I think that I've got an idea how to do all this and I've already written some functions to parse the date.
 Tomorrow I'll have to